Study Abroad Application

 Yes, if you have questions about how to complete the forms, you may contact the Office of Study Abroad and International Exchange or the study-abroad faculty program coordinator.

 Study abroad programs require a non-refundable application fee at the time of application.
 Once your application fee is received, the program coordinator will use it to make travel arrangements on your behalf.
 Additionally, many programs are offered on a first-come, first-served basis and your non-refundable application fee secures your spot in the program.
 If you are not certain that you will be able to attend, make an appointment with the study-abroad coordinator or the Office of Study Abroad and International Exchange to discuss any barriers to your participation.
-Also, make sure you read our cancellation policy.
+Also, make sure to read our cancellation policy.

-Students participating in programs to countries where a visa is required, should plan to pay all costs and fees associated with applying for the visa.
+Students participating in programs to countries where a visa is required should plan to pay all costs and fees associated with applying for the visa.
 You can find information regarding visas and other facts about countries that interest you here.
 The Office of Study Abroad and International Exchange is NOT responsible for securing visas.
 You must be especially vigilant in keeping up with deadlines in order to have your visa in time for travel.
 You should plan to have a passport at least three months prior to departure.
 Please be aware that it is necessary to have a passport in hand in order to apply for a visa.
 You may have complications or incur additional costs if you apply incorrectly.
 If you do not have your passport and visa before the departure date, you will not be able to board the flight and may have to forfeit participation in the study abroad program with no refund of fees.
 Non-US citizens may require a visa for any APSU study abroad program and must be aware of their individual travel document needs.